 Poco Place is a seven-storey office building and four-building retail plaza constructed in 1980.
-Located in Coquitlam Town Centre, the complex has good access to major transportation routes and frontage on four streets, including Lougheed Highway, an east-west arterial corridor.
-Poco Place office building is comprised of 73,195 square feet of leasable area and is 94.4% occupied by a mix of national and regional tenants, including Canadian Back Institute, BDC, Western Institute for the Deaf and HSBC.
+Located in Coquitlam Town Centre, the complex provides convenient access to major transportation routes and frontage on four streets, including Lougheed Highway, an east-west arterial corridor.
+Poco Place office building comprises 73,195 square feet of leasable area and is 98.6% occupied by a mix of national and regional tenants, including Canadian Back Institute, BDC, Western Institute for the Deaf and HSBC.